 The Center will provide political analysis and risk assessment of this strategic region for IWP students and the larger foreign policy community.
 CIS will serve as an intellectual hub for various initiatives pertaining to the Intermarium region, and seeks to foster friendship and understanding amongst the nations of the Intermarium.
 It will conduct people-to-people diplomacy between Americans and those in the Intermarium.
 CIS will also stress the importance of Trans-Atlantic relationships and will reconfirm America's commitment to Europe, including the Intermarium region.

 CIS will be directed by Dr. Marek Chodakiewicz, and will include the many activities of the Kościuszko Chair of Polish Studies.
-Several IWP professors, including Dr. John Lenczowski, Dr. John Dziak, and Dr. Matthew Daniels, will be involved with this program.
+Several IWP professors, including Dr. John Lenczowski and Dr. John Dziak, will be involved with this program.
 IWP alumnus Michael Maibach will serve on the Center's Advisory Board and facilitate its business outreach.

 Please click here to read more about the Center: www.iwp.edu/cis